isaacwen01/DH110/Assignments/A08/README.md

 After completing and testing the lo-fi prototype, I proceeded to create a high-fidelity, interactive prototype on Figma.
 The purpose of this interactive prototype was to test both the interface and functionality of the redesigned County of Hawai’i website.
 It evaluated whether or not it was easy for the user to complete tasks, use the proposed feature, and follow the intended interaction flow.

 I went through several different iterations of hi-fi prototyping.
-The protoype embedded below is my final prototype, and the revision history will be included in the next section.
+The prototype embedded below is my final prototype, and the revision history will be included in the next section.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FFiP5xIDKEKWrtnXJAAugWU%2FDH-110-Project%3Fnode-id%3D179%253A1110%26scaling%3Dscale-down%26page-id%3D179%253A1087%26starting-point-node-id%3D179%253A1110%26show-proto-sidebar%3D1" allowfullscreen></iframe>